farrer/trigger-rally-bullet/doc/README.txt

 // Version history //
 /////////////////////

+25/10/2014 - Trigger 0.6.1
+  - Add support for .obj textures
+  - Include new .obj textures (disabled by default)
+  - Add 6 new events and 23 new single races courtesy of Onsemeliot
+  - Add several new textures
+  - Replace most media content (textures, audio, fonts, etc.) with FOSS equivalents
+  - New FOSS Trigger Rally icon
+  - Many other changes (check SVN logs from about r48)

 08/10/2011 - Trigger 0.6.0
   - New (and old) contributed tracks and events
   - New Practice Mode